 Atlantic City was the first town to announce that they would permit cannabis consumption lounges.
-It was far more supportive of the canceled NJ Cannabis Festival than the Showboat Hotel, which axed it at the last minute.
+It was more supportive of the canceled NJ Cannabis Festival than the Showboat Hotel.
+They axed it at the last minute.

 It’s seen as a possible economic driver to replace the great value lost with the closing of casinos.

-Mena said Atlantic City plans to hold more educational events as additional details regarding the industry are released in terms of regulations and licenses.
+Mena said Atlantic City plans to hold more educational events.
+There will be more as additional details regarding the industry are released in terms of regulations and licenses.

-“Our plan is to keep residents as informed and educated as possible to take advantage of the opportunities the cannabis industry can provide to our area,” she said.
+“Our plan is to keep residents as informed and educated as possible to take advantage of the opportunities the cannabis industry can provide,” she said.

-While the event is open to any New Jersey resident, they are targeting locals because they want to help residents understand the industry and how to get a foot in the door in terms of ownership and business involvement.
+While the event is open to any New Jersey resident, they are targeting locals.
+They want to help residents understand the industry and how to get a foot in the door.
+Atlantic City wants to help people with ownership and business involvement.